Comey speaks…again

 In a sense, moreover, Trump’s flaws are transparent.
 Not so with Comey.
 He is an incredibly sophisticated operator.
 Comey’s flaws are manifest in his actions, but one needs some willingness to delve into the relevant facts and standards to assist viewers who want to render an informed judgment on Comey.
 Stephanopoulos brings nothing to the task.

 In the interview, perhaps most notably, Comey likens Trump to an organized crime figure.
-(He nevertheless wanted wanted to continue to work for him, but put that to one side.
+(He nevertheless wanted to continue to work for him, but put that to one side.
 He saw himself as protecting the country from Trump.)
 This is one notable exchange revealing a simple fact: Comey did not disclose to Trump that the “salacious and unverified” allegations on which Comey briefed him in January before his inauguration had been procured by the Clinton presidential campaign:

 STEPHANOPOULOS: Did you tell [Trump] that the Steele dossier had been financed by his political opponents [the DNC and the Clinton campaign]?